 - incorporated association representing public transit service operators in Nova Scotia

 You need to apply for funding by 29 April 2022 (applications received after 29 April will not be considered).

 - Review detailed program criteria in the Nova Scotia Transit Research Incentive Program (NS-TRIP) Guidelines.

 - Check the application for details on all required supporting documents.

-- Submit your completed application and supporting documents.
+- Send your completed application and supporting documents by email.

 How long it takes

-It should take 6 to 8 weeks for the Department of Transportation and Active Transit to review your funding application and let you know if your funding application is approved.
+It should take 6 to 8 weeks for the Department of Public Works to review your funding application and let you know if your funding application is approved.
 It can take longer if more information is needed or if your application hasn’t been filled in correctly.